Full Name: Bhimrao Ramji Ambedkar

 Profession: Jurist and Social Reformer

-Why Famous: B.R.
+Biography: B.R.
 Ambedkar was an Indian scholar, jurist, politician and social reformer, who was fundamental in the creation of an independent India.

 Born into a dalit (untouchable) class in India, Ambedkar became the first of his caste to enter Bombay University.
 Through the 1920s he campaigned on behalf of untouchables organising marches and protests.
-In 1932 he he was a signatory to the Poona Act.
+In 1932 he was a signatory to the Poona Act.

-Ambedkar founded the Independent Labour Party in in 1936 and was appointed head of the committee to draft the newly independent country's constitution in 1947.
+Ambedkar founded the Independent Labour Party in 1936 and was appointed head of the committee to draft the newly independent country's constitution in 1947.

 Ambedkar is also credited inspiring a revival in Buddhism, converting himself in 1956.